ryanczm/Analytic-Musings/_posts/2024-02-10-betting-against-beta.md

 </center>

 As expected, the $R^2$ is low implying a flat naive line (predicting $\mu$) would be almost an equally good fit.
-I then calculate the betas according to FP's methodology:
+I then calculate the betas according to FP's methodology: using the fact that the beta (slope of line of best fit) of a regression is the correlation of two series, scaled by the ratio of their volatilities:

 $$\hat{\beta}^{ts}_{i}=\hat{\rho}\frac{\hat{\sigma}_i}{\hat{\sigma}_m}$$